James Joyce: Early life

-Joyce was born on 2 February 1882 at 41 Brighton Square, Rathgar, Dublin, Ireland, to John Stanislaus Joyce and Mary Jane "May" (née Murray).
+Joyce was born on 2 February 1882 at 41 Brighton Square, Rathgar, Dublin, Ireland, to John Stanislaus and Mary Jane "May" (née Murray) Joyce.
 He was the eldest of ten surviving siblings.
-He was baptised with the name James Augustine Joyce according to the rites of the Roman Catholic Church in the nearby St Joseph's Church in Terenure on 5 February 1882 by Rev. John O'Mulloy.
+He was baptised a Catholic as James Augustine Joyce in the nearby St Joseph's Church in Terenure on 5 February 1882 by Father John O'Mulloy.
 His godparents were Philip and Ellen McCann.
-John Stanislaus Joyce's family came from Fermoy in County Cork, where they owned a small salt and lime works.
+The Joyce family came from Fermoy in County Cork, where they owned a small salt and lime works.
 Joyce's paternal grandfather, James Augustine, married Ellen O'Connell, daughter of John O'Connell, a Cork alderman who owned a drapery business and other properties in Cork City.
-Ellen's family claimed kinship with the political leader Daniel O'Connell, who had helped secure Catholic emancipation for the Irish in 1829.
-The Joyce family's purported ancestor, Seán Mór Seoighe was a stonemason from Connemara.
+Her family claimed kinship with the political leader Daniel O'Connell, who had helped secure Catholic emancipation for the Irish in 1829.

-Joyce's father was appointed rate collector by Dublin Corporation in 1887.
+John Joyce was appointed rate collector by Dublin Corporation in 1887.
 The family moved to the fashionable small town of Bray, 12 mi from Dublin.
-Joyce was attacked by a dog around this time, leading to his lifelong fear of dogs.
-He later developed a fear of thunderstorms, which he acquired through a superstitious aunt who had described them as a sign of God's wrath.
+Joyce was attacked by a dog around this time, causing a lifelong fear of dogs.
+He later developed a fear of thunderstorms from a superstitious aunt who had called them a sign of God's wrath.